MIDS-scaling-up/v3/week03/lab/README.md

   selector:
     app: mosquitto
 ```
-Run the command `kubectl get service mosquitto-service` and take note of the NodePort Kubernetes assign.
+Run the command `kubectl get service mosquitto-service` and take note of the NodePort Kubernetes assigns.

 To use the service, you'll create 2 simple python applications.
 This can be done using your Jetson device or your local workstation (your choice), but this will assume that you are using your Jetson.
 You may want to setup a python virtual env (e.g. python3 -m venv /path/to/new/virtual/environment) for this, but the choice is yours.
 To install the MQTT client libraries, run the following, `pip3 install paho-mqtt`.